Summeli/summeli.com/_posts/2022-10-17-pfsense-odd-and-even-rules.md

     - pfsense
 ---

 In this case we're having two WAN connections that could be shared to the LAN.
 Insted of setting weight etc on gatewaygroups we're load balancing the traffic based on the user's IP (odd/even).
-With this setup it's also easy to debug if someone is having a bad Internet connection.
+One of be benefits of this setup is, that it's easy to debug if someone is having a bad Internet connection.

+We're also adding upload / download limits per user to keep both of the connections working for everyone.

 ## Setting aliases for odd and even IPs